nogeenkopjethee/dotfiles/README.md

 #### Vim ####
 - NeoVim (recommended)
     - Regular Vim doesn't work with CoC.
-- The Night Owl theme for your terminal
+- The Night Owl theme for your terminal (optional, but advised)

 #### zsh ####
 - zsh (5.3+) (recommended to set as default)